-Media & Communications Manager at Gillingham FC – Jan ’16 to present
+Media & Communications Manager at Gillingham FC – Jan 2016 to June 2017

 In my current role I control Gillingham Football Club’s media output across all platforms.
 I accepted the job knowing that it would be a challenge, but I had no doubt that I would be able to thrive in the role and add my own influence to the club’s existing media.

 My day-to-day duties include: